Jegelewicz/arctos-ipt-archive/UWBM_test.markdown

 # Author contributions

-Original data provided by (GBIF Administrative Contact contact details as provided to GBIF. _get from GBIF API - https://www.gbif.org/dataset/830eb5d0-f762-11e1-a439-00145eb45e9a#contacts)
+(GBIF Administrative Contact contact details as provided to GBIF. _get from GBIF API - https://www.gbif.org/dataset/830eb5d0-f762-11e1-a439-00145eb45e9a#contacts) provided the original data reviewed in this report.

 Administrative point of contact: _insert_ Administrative point of contact email: _insert_